 Hi All!
 Hope everyone had a great time at their prospective super bowl parties.
 Who won?
 Who was playing again?!
 Just kidding…sorta.
 Anyway, now that we’re all rolling ourselves to work this morning, from eating our lives away why not keep going with that just a little longer and indulge in these little guys.
 Cream Puff Doughnuts!
 Yea, I know….AAAWWWESOME!
-Back in December we posted a recipe over at Design Sponge for No-Yeast Cake doughnuts.
+Back in December we posted a recipe for No Yeast Cake doughnuts.
 The recipe is super simple especially since I decided to go the ” no yeast” route which totally simplifies the recipe and cuts down on the prep time.
 I think doughnuts are like a gift from the Gods…who first decided to start frying sweet dough, dowse it in sugar and eat it?
 Whoever that person was, I’d like to give them a hug; what a genius.
 Doughnuts are a sweet treat that I can definitely get on board with all day, everyday.
 Why split them open and shove pastry cream in them?
 Cause it’s awesome and cute….really cute!
 If you want the recipe for our No Yeast Cake Doughnuts don’t forget to hop over here to get the full recipe.
 I’ve provided the recipe for a basic vanilla pastry cream below.
 Enjoy! xx, Jenny

 Basic Vanilla Pastry Cream